Meet LeAnn Thieman: Serving Chicken Soup For Nurses' Souls

 Now her mission is to reach at least one million nurses with her 'SelfCare for HealthCare' initiative.
-This movement/philosophy aims to create behavior transformations for positive culture impact, increased employee engagement, morale, retention, patient satisfaction scores, outcomes and reimbursements.
+This movement/philosophy aims to create behavior transformations for positive cultural impact, increased employee engagement, morale, retention, patient satisfaction scores, outcomes, and reimbursements.

 2. What inspired you to become a nurse?

 My story is so uninspiring!
 After high school, I wanted to be a flight attendant and actually got accepted by United, but I had to be 20 in order to begin the program.
 So I began looking for one-year programs to fill that gap year.
 When my high school counselor gave me the list, I chose to nurse; within a few weeks, I knew that this was the career for me.
 Nursing is indeed a calling and I heard it loud and clear!